lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Distributed Execution.md

     sudo systemctl <start|enable> ssh.service
 ```

 Enable means to always start the service at startup, whereas start means to just start it this once.
 On MacOS, open System Preferences from the Apple menu and click on the "Sharing" preference panel.
-Select the checkbox next to "Remote Login" to enable it. **FIXME**: Windows?
+Select the checkbox next to "Remote Login" to enable it.

 It will also be much more convenient if the launcher does not have to enter passwords to gain access to the remote machine.
 This can be accomplished by installing your public key (typically found in `~/.ssh/id_rsa.pub`) in `~/.ssh/authorized_keys` on the remote host.

 Second, the RTI must be installed on the remote machine.
-Instructions about installation of RTI can be found [here](https://github.com/lf-lang/lingua-franca/blob/master/org.lflang/src/lib/core/federated/RTI/README.md).
+See [instructions for installation the RTI](#installation-of-the-rti).

 ## Specifying RTI Hosts